domain-independent-dp/didp-rs/didppy/docs/tutorial.rst

 Congratulations!
 You have finished the tutorial.

 We covered fundamental concepts of DIDP modeling and advanced techniques to improve the performance of the model.

-Several features that did not appear in the DP model for TSPTW are covered in :doc:`the advanced tutorial <advanced-tutorial>`.
+* Several features that did not appear in the DP model for TSPTW are covered in the :doc:`advanced tutorials <advanced-tutorials>`.

-`More examples <https://github.com/domain-independent-dp/didp-rs/tree/main/didppy/examples>`_ are provided in our repository as Jupyter notebooks.
+* `More examples <https://github.com/domain-independent-dp/didp-rs/tree/main/didppy/examples>`_ are provided in our repository as Jupyter notebooks.

-:doc:`The API reference <api-reference>` describes each class and function in detail.
+* :doc:`The API reference <api-reference>` describes each class and function in detail.

-If your model does not work as expected, :doc:`the debugging guide <debugging>` might help you.
+* If your model does not work as expected, :doc:`the debugging guide <debugging>` might help you.

-If you have an academic interest in DIDP, we recommend reading papers listed on :doc:`this page <papers>`.
+* If you want to know the algorithms used in the solvers, we recommend reading :cite:t:`DIDPAnytime`.
+* Our papers on which DIDPPy is based are listed on :doc:`this page <papers>`.